Skip to content

 Fall Series starts in the East on Mansfield

-Since September was a bust with Colorado, my focus turned to the plans I had in the East for October.
+Since September was a bust with Colorado, my focus turned to a plan I had in the East for October.
 This idea began taking shape back in May after COVID shut down the world and killed my EBC trip.
 At that time, I thought we would surely be through all this Coronavirus stuff by Fall…

 +